shane-powell/BlitFlashNet/README.md

 Windows App for updating and flashing 32Blit firmware.

+Requires .Net5.

-Requires .Net5. and DfuSeDemo installed to its default location.
+DfuSeDemo needs to be installed to its default location for the DfuSe option.

 Requires 32blit tools. `pip install 32blit`